xinzhao2627/angular-anki-deck/README.md

 - css style preset (with highlight.js for code snippet themes)
 - front and back template
 - the main angular apkg deck
+- _(note: While reviewing cards, don't edit it in Ankidroid due to codeblocks being forcibly re-written.
+Instead do it in anki desktop)_

 ## card fields:
 - Question (Front)